Oil Tank Sweep FAQ (Frequently Asked Questions)

 Discovering that you have a buried tank, removing it and finding out you have to spend tens of thousands of dollars to clean it up an oil leak is not what you would call good news, and you never used oil heat!

 This situation is something no one wants to deal with but this is all too common, oil heat was king and most homes built before 1980 had oil heat at one time.
-Don’t believe me - because your house is on natural gas?
+Don’t believe me because your house is on natural gas?
 Well prove to me you always had gas, if you can’t you had oil most likely.
 To be fair things don't look the same today as they did years ago.

 People know what a Home Inspection is but a tank sweep can be a foreign term, even to veteran realtors and attorneys.
 Although we have been doing tanks sweeps for over 25 years, we still come across people who don’t know what one is or understand they need to do one.

 Why do a tank sweep?

 Whether you’re selling or buying a property it is prudent to do thorough due diligence and evaluate a property for an oil tank.
 Aside from a Covid-19 induced frenzied housing market, doing inspections of a home prior to purchase protects your financial interests prior to purchase.
 Home inspections do not include tank inspections.
 So if you are buying an older home, a tank sweep needs to be added to your inspection list.
 Know this:

 - Early 1900's wood and coal were the dominant fuel sources.